zuozhenggh/learning-library/data-management-library/nosql/create-tables-nosql-database/run-sample-application/run-sample-application.md

    Oracle NoSQL Database Cloud Service tables are created in a compartment and are scoped to that compartment.
 When authenticated as a specific user, your tables are managed in the root compartment of your tenancy unless otherwise specified.
 It is recommended not to create tables in the "root" compartment, but to create them in your own compartment created under "root".
 Edit the code [HelloWorld.go](https://objectstorage.us-ashburn-1.oraclecloud.com/p/VEKec7t0mGwBkJX92Jn0nMptuXIlEpJ5XJA-A6C9PymRgY2LhKbjWqHeB5rVBbaV/n/c4u04/b/livelabsfiles/o/data-management-library-files/HelloWorld.go) , replace the placeholder of the compartment in the constructor of ```NewSignatureProviderFromFile``` with the OCID of your compartment.
 Save the file and close it.

-3. Create  a directory ".oci" in your home directory.
+3.From your home directory, navigate to ".oci" directory.
 Create a file named `config` in the `.oci` directory.
 Add OCID, tenancy ID, fingerprint & key credentials in the `config` file.

       ```
       <copy>